bradut/SlingBox-Channel-Changer-Server/README.md

 ### About SlingBoxStatus.json

-This file stores a simplified form of the `server status`- it contains only values relevant to SlingBox-TvGuide channel changer app.<br />
+This file stores a simplified form of the `server status`- it contains only values relevant to SlingBox - TV Guide channel changer app.<br />
 It has been created by the Wrapper at first run with information gathered from `config.ini` and `appsettings.json` and will be updated by the Wrapper whenever it detects an event while reading the Slinger's console.<br />
 `Note: Do not modify this file !` <br />